helloworld-cat/tor_detector/README.md

 # TorDetector

-Detect if IP is a TOR exit node.
+Detect if an IP is a TOR exit node.

 ## Installation